Theldus/bread/README.md

  	nop
 ```

-Did you see the point?
-If you have overridden a few instructions from your ROM to invoke the debugger code, they need to be re-inserted before returning from the debugger.
+It is important to note that if you have altered a few instructions within your ROM to invoke the debugger code, they must be restored prior to returning from the debugger.

-The reason I replaced these two instructions is because they are invoked right before the BIOS starts displaying the logo on the screen (which is now the debugger), this guarantees us a few things:
+The reason for replacing these two instructions is that they are executed just prior to the BIOS displaying the logo on the screen, which is now the debugger, ensuring a few key points:

 - The logo module (which is the debugger) has already been loaded into memory
 - Video interrupts from the BIOS already work